vegan breakfast

-If you’re looking for delicious and popular vegan breakfast foods, I’ve got tons of fantastic possibilities for you to consider.
+If you’re looking for delicious and popular vegan breakfast foods, I’ve got tons of fantastic possibilities for you.

 So, what do vegans eat for breakfast anyway?
 Let’s start with the easy stuff, and work our way up to more elaborate meals.